It is with great pleasure that we announce our 7th annual fashion event, BT Runway 2019.

 A judging panel of two to five fashion industry professionals (media, designers, retailers, and beyond) will be brought together annually as the judging panel for the BT Emerging Fashion Designer Award.
 One of the members will be appointed as head judge.
 The semi-finalists applications will be provided to the judging panel, which will score the applications.
 Based on the scores received the semi-finalists will be placed 1st to 5th.

-The top three will be contacted by the appointed fashion industry body to confirm their participation at the BT Runway event held by BT.
+The top three will be contacted by the Australian Fashion Council to confirm their participation at BT Runway 2019 held by BT.

-The head judge will be present at the BT Runway event to validate the first place decision by the judging panel; the head judge reserves the right to change the decision on the first place position based on the catwalk presentation.
+The head judge will be present at BT Runway 2019 to validate the first place decision by the judging panel; the head judge reserves the right to change the decision on the first place position based on the catwalk presentation.

-First place will be announced at the BT Runway event.
-BT will liaise directly with the winner to award the prize.
+First place will be announced at BT Runway 2019.

-Edwina McCann Editor in Chief, Vogue Australia and Australian Fashion Chamber Chairwoman
+Edwina McCann Vogue Australia Editor-in-Chief and Australian Fashion Council Co-Chair (Head Judge)

 Camilla Freeman-Topper Owner and Creative Director, CAMILLA AND MARC

 Caterina Scardino Australian Stylist